ace-wg/Hackathon-108/GroupKDC.md

 > JLS: I think we need to setup so that we can get more than one gorup in each of the group managers.

+> MT: Sure, it's easy to add more.

 ### Registered clients